 Top tip

 Nobody likes soggy vegetables!
-Don't over cook the veggies.
+Don't overcook the veggies.
 You want to take them off the heat while they're still that perfect crisp yet tender texture we all love from Chipotle.

 Pair